marklogic-community/marklogic-geotools-plugin/INSTALL.md

 ---
 ## Step 2:  Deploy the MarkLogic GeoTools Driver
 1. Add the MarkLogic GeoTools Driver and Dependencies to the WAR deployed in Step 1.
+    * Build the driver without running the test cases by running ./gradlew build -x test.
-    * Copy the MarkLogicGeoToolsDriver*.jar and all jars in the dependency folder to the geoserver war/WEB-INF/lib directory
+    * Copy the MarkLogicGeoToolsDriver*.jar and all jars in the dependency folder to the geoserver war/WEB-INF/lib directory.
-    * OR, use the ./gradlw deployOffline  or the ./gradlew deployGeoServerPluginJars
+    * OR, use the ./gradlew deployOffline  or the ./gradlew deployGeoServerPluginJars tasks.

 *GeoTools Driver Notes:*
-* There is a gradle task that will copy the jars if the gradle.properties is pointing in the correct location for your Tomcat.
+* The deployGeoServerPluginJars gradle task will copy the jars to the property location if the geoServerHome property in gradle.properties is pointing to the correct location of Tomcat or the GeoServer binary distribution.

 ---